 Life here revolves around the lake.
 Not that the house itself is unimpressive.
 Walnut Tree Manor is a rural English gem embedded in a Cotswolds idyll, with wisteria that clings to its façade like a huge hoary beard and lawns primly poised for croquet.
 Sleeping 16, this is the perfect English retreat for wet, not wild, family celebrations.

-Close to Chipping Camden in the honeystoned heart of the Cotswolds, Walnut Tree Manor comes embedded in 20 acres with a walled rose garden and conservatory, the tantalising prospect of evening drinks in the Tortoise Garden, and a family history dating back to Elizabethan times.
+Close to Chipping Camden in the honeystoned heart of the Cotswolds, Walnut Tree Manor comes embedded in 20 acres with a walled rose garden and summerhouse, the tantalising prospect of evening drinks in the Tortoise Garden, and a family history dating back to Elizabethan times.
 This ancestral home is old, very old, but far from outdated.

 When it comes to classic English country houses, Walnut Tree Manor holds all the aces.
 From the striped lawn and the wisteria that clings to the front façade, to evening drinks in the Tortoise Garden, it simply looks the part.

 But it’s the lake here that’s the elephant in the grounds.
 Fed from a spring and surrounded by rushes and mature trees, it’s unignorable.
 Swim wild, take out the rowing boat, paddleboard.
-When you’re done, retreat to the African boma to barbecue your lake-caught carp.
+When you’re done, retreat to the African boma to barbecue your lake-caught trout and carp.

 Congregate, celebrate and reinvigorate with your family and friends in living spaces straight out of EM Forster or Evelyn Waugh.
 The exterior hangs heavy with wisteria; the interior comes packed with period detail that works hand-in-hand with modern touches to create the perfect home-from-home.